Virginia Tech® home

 Flagger Certification Program Summary

-Information regarding flagger certification for Virginia Tech personnel with a work-related requirement.
+Information regarding flagger certification for Virginia Tech personnel only with a work-related requirement.
+Non-VT personnel should refer to VDOT's requirements and resources.

 All Virginia Tech employees who will be involved with temporary road/lane closures and flagging traffic must be trained/certified through a Virginia Department of Transportation program.
 Examples of work groups who should complete the training, include: